 After reviewing the history of the day-of-rest statute, the California Supreme Court answered the Ninth Circuit’s three questions.
 Section 551 refers to a distinct seven-day workweek, defined as either “Sunday to Saturday, or Monday to Sunday,” rather than “a rolling period of any seven consecutive days.”
 Mendoza II, slip op. at 10.
 More than six consecutive days of work would be permissible, as long as there is one day off in each workweek.
 The “six hours or less” exception applies when someone “never exceed[s] six hours of work” in the workweek.
 Id. at 2.
 An employer “causes” someone to work when they “affirmatively seek to motivate an employee’s forsaking rest.”
 Id. at 22.
 The law does not prohibit an employer from allowing an employee to work extra days of their own volition.

 For more than 40 years, employment attorney James G. Schwartz has represented the interests of Bay Area businesses and business owners in litigation and transactional matters.
-Contact us today online or at (925) 463-1073 to schedule a free and confidential consultation with an experienced and skilled business advocate.
+Contact us today online or at (925) 463-1073 to schedule an initial confidential consultation with an experienced and skilled business advocate.

 More Blog Posts:

 New California Employment Regulations Affect Use of Criminal History Information During Hiring Process, Pleasanton Business & Commercial Law Blog, July 28, 2017

 Northern California Employment Lawsuit Alleges Race Discrimination, Wage Claims, Pleasanton Business & Commercial Law Blog, May 9, 2017